iredmail/docs/en_US/enterprise/easy.to.ee.md

 [check our website](https://www.iredmail.org/ee.html).

-iRedMail EE uses almost same deployment code as iRedMail Easy, so migrating from iRedMail Easy is breeze.
+iRedMail EE uses almost same deployment code as iRedMail Easy, so migrating from iRedMail Easy is a breeze.

 ## Migrate